github/codeql/java/ql/automodel/src/README.md

 ### Concept: `Endpoint`

 Endpoints are source code locations of interest.
 All +/- examples and all candidates are endpoints, but not all endpoints are examples or candidates.
-Each mode decides what endpoints are relevant.
+Each mode decides which endpoints are relevant.
 For instance, if the Java application mode wants to support candidates for sinks that are arguments passed to unknown method calls, then the Java application mode implementation needs to make sure that method arguments are endpoints.
 If you look at the `TApplicationModeEndpoint` implementation in [AutomodelApplicationModeCharacteristics.qll](https://github.com/github/codeql/blob/main/java/ql/automodel/src/AutomodelApplicationModeCharacteristics.qll), you can see that this is the case: the `TExplicitArgument` implements this behavior.

 Whether or not an endpoint is a +/- example, or a candidate depends on the individual extraction queries.